nudoru/App-Framework/README.md

 ## Application Bootstrapper

-A bootstrapper module is required to set up models, views, routes, etc. and configure the application before it’s run.
+A bootstrapper module is required to set up models, views and anything else needed configure the application before it’s run.
 It should be created as a global object (for convenience) an initialized like this:

 ```javascript
 // Create the application instance